PhD Student at Stanford University

 I am a third-year PhD student at Stanford University

 I am broadly interested in the intersection of economics and computation.
-My recent work has included mechanism design, computational social choice, resource allocation, and markets.
+My recent work has included mechanism design, markets, resource allocation, and fair division.

 - A Goel, R Hulett, B Plaut.
 Markets Beyond Nash Welfare for Leontief Utilities.
 Working paper.